MicrosoftDocs/dynamics-365-unified-operations-public/articles/retail/dev-itpro/cdx-extensibility.md

     }
     ```

-8. The CDX extensibility framework calls this method when you select the Retail initialization.
+8. The CDX extensibility framework calls this method when you select the Commerce initialization.
 To help guarantee that the CDX extensibility module uses the CDX customization, paste the following code into the preceding method.

     ```
     if (originalCDXSeedDataResource == resourceStr(RetailCDXSeedDataAX7))